keras-team/keras-io/templates/api/keras_tuner/tuners/index.md

-# The Tuner classes in Keras Tuner
+# The Tuner classes in KerasTuner

 The base `Tuner` class is the class that manages the hyperparameter search process, including model creation, training, and evaluation.
 For each trial, a `Tuner` receives new